saroad2/units/docs/supported_units.md

 # Supported Units

 This file is auto generated.
-DO NOT EDIT IT MANUALY!
+DO NOT EDIT IT MANUALLY!

 Those are the supported units in the *units* library: